backdrop-contrib/bueditor/README.txt

 Editing a previously inserted image is possible if the html code of the image is selected with no extra characters.

 Insert/edit link:
-Inserts link html after getting the href, title attributes from the user.
+Inserts link html after getting the link URL, link text and title from the user.
 If IMCE module is installed, and the user has access to it, a Browse button will appear linking to IMCE file browser.
 Editing a previously inserted link is possible if the html code of the link is selected with no extra characters.